Telehealth Billing Services in New York

 Frequently Asked Questions

-All major NY payers: Empire BlueCross BlueShield, Aetna, Cigna, UHC, EmblemHealth, Oxford, NY Medicaid Managed Care (including Fidelis Care, Healthfirst, MetroPlus), and Medicare through Novitas Solutions.
+All major NY payers: Empire BlueCross BlueShield, Aetna, Cigna, UHC, EmblemHealth, Oxford Health Plans, Healthfirst (commercial), MVP, NY Medicaid Managed Care (including Fidelis Care, Healthfirst, MetroPlus), and Medicare through National Government Services (NGS) (Jurisdiction K).
 If a payer accepts telehealth patients in New York, we submit and follow-up on claims with them.

 The most frequent telehealth denials we see from NY payers include pos 02 reimburses at facility rates while pos 10 reimburses at non-facility rates — choosing incorrectly reduces reimbursement by 15-30%, synchronous audio/video visits use modifier 95, audio-only visits use modifier 93, and payers vary on which they accept, 40+ states have telehealth parity laws, but each defines parity differently — some cover payment parity, others only coverage parity.
 Our team catches these before submission by applying both telehealth coding expertise and NY payer-specific rules to every claim.

-NY Medicaid Managed Care routes telehealth patients through 6 managed care plans: Fidelis Care, Healthfirst, MetroPlus, Molina, MVP, United.
+NY Medicaid Managed Care routes telehealth patients through 7 managed care plans: Fidelis Care, Healthfirst, MetroPlus, Molina Healthcare, MVP Health Care, UnitedHealthcare Community Plan, Empire BlueCross BlueShield HealthPlus.
 Each MCO has its own telehealth authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your telehealth practice gets paid correctly.

 Most NY telehealth practices are fully transitioned within two to three weeks.
 We connect to your EHR, learn your telehealth workflows, and start submitting claims to Empire BlueCross BlueShield, NY Medicaid Managed Care, Medicare, and all your NY payers with no downtime.